autosome-ru/human_legnet/README.md

 # Assessing LegNet performance in predicting the allele-specific events

-To get predictions of all cross-validation models we used asb_predict.py for ADASTRA datasets (allele-specific transcription factor binding, https://adastra.autosome.org) and coverage_predict.py for UDACHA (allele-specific chromatin accessibility, https://udacha.autosome.org) datasets.
+To get predictions of all cross-validation models we used asb_predict.py for [ADASTRA](https://adastra.autosome.org) (allele-specific transcription factor binding) and coverage_predict.py for [UDACHA](https://udacha.autosome.org) (allele-specific chromatin accessibility) datasets.

 Command-line format:
 ```